 - Only use 2 tablespoons of milk.

-- Only use 2.5 tablespoons of strawberry liquid.
+- Use 2.5 tablespoons of strawberry liquid.

 - You still need to chill the dough due to the lack of eggs.

-This recipe has not been tested with these substitutions and/or variations due to celiac disease and food allergies.
+This recipe has not been tested with all of these substitutions and/or variations due to celiac disease and food allergies.
 If you change any of the ingredients, please let us know how the recipe turned out in the comments below!

 How to Make Strawberry Sugar Cookies